Coronavirus COVID-19 Updates: uc.edu/publichealth

 This is largely left up to the mentee and the mentor to discuss.
 Some mentors will have specific projects in mind, while others will require significant input from the mentee.
 To view example summer projects from 2018, see the identifying a scholar project list

 Absolutely!
 Applying for multiple programs increases your likelihood of being accepted into a least one of them.

-Since students can only participate in one paid research experience during the summer, it is the student’s responsibility to decline the other paid summer research program acceptances if this occurs.
+Since students can only participate in one paid research experience during the summer, it is the student’s responsibility to decline the other paid summer research program offers if this occurs.

-Nearly all summer experiences will require students to have a mentor; however, it is dependent on the programs as to which will require contact with a potential mentor prior to formally applying to a program(s).
+Nearly all summer experiences will require students to have a mentor; however, it is dependent on the programs as to which will require contact with a potential mentor prior to formally applying.

 For a small number of programs, the main question asked is “why would you like to participate in this experience?”.
 Otherwise, a specific project description is an integral and required part of the overall application process.